 The MATLAB documentation says it uses a method proposed by Ahrens and Dieter, but these two researchers developed a number of methods for generating Poisson variables.
 The MATLAB code cites Volume 2 of the classic series by Knuth, who says the method is due to Ahrens and Dieter, but he doesn’t give an exact citation in that section of the book.
 Confusingly, Knuth cites in his book a couple papers by Ahrens and Dieter for generating different random variates.
 (Knuth later cites a seemingly relevant 1980 paper by Ahrens and Dieter, but that details another method.)

 Both the MATLAB code and Knuth cite the book by Devroye.
 In his book (Exercise 3.5.2), Devroye discusses one method, among others, from a 1974 paper by Ahrens and Dieter.
 Another hint is given by examining the code of the MATLAB function poissrnd, which reveals that it uses the function randg to generate gamma variables.
 In the Ahrens and Dieter 1974 paper, their Algorithm PG (for producing Poisson variates) uses gamma random variables, and it’s suggested to use a parameter value of \(7/8\).
-This is the same used by MATLAB and mentioned by Knuth, confirming this is the right paper by Ahrens and Dieter.
+This is the same parameter used in the MATLAB code and mentioned by Knuth, confirming that this is the right paper by Ahrens and Dieter.

 In summary, for large \(\lambda\) the function MATLAB uses Algorithm PG from the 1974 paper by Ahrens and Dieter, whereas for small values it uses the direct method, which they refer to as the multiplication method.

 In R, the function rpois use an algorithm outlined in the 1982 paper by Ahrens and Dieter.
 You can view the R source code here.
 The two cases for \(\lambda\) (or \(\mu\) in the paper) depend on whether \(\lambda\) is greater than ten or not.
 For small \(\lambda\), the R function rpois does not use the method based on inter-arrival times, but rather an inversion method based on a table of (cumulative) probabilities given by the Poisson probability distribution.